 Community Practice generally refers to two kinds of practice: "private practice" and practice within large organizations whose primary goal is patient care.
 “Private practice” refers to job positions in which day-to-day care of patients is the primary occupation.
 It can include:

 - Staff-model HMO's

-Industry or government practice is closely tied to the overall mission of the organization.
-Many industrial firms view their mission the same as any academic organization; that is, to perform research to expand knowledge and create new products.
-However, such firms tend to be organized to develop or support a commercial product.
-Therefore, it is fair to differentiate practices within their structure.
+Industry or Government Practice is closely tied to the overall mission of the organization.
+Many industrial firms view their mission as similar to that of any academic organization—to perform research with the goal of expanding knowledge and creating new products.
+However, industrial firms tend to be organized to develop or support a commercial product.
 Physicians who practice in government generally work to develop or support the development of public policy.
 They accomplish this primarily through implementing or developing regulations, or by supporting lawmakers.